gdbroman/broman.blog/_posts/2020-08-02-eternal-skills.md

 Excel in accounting, hip frameworks in programming, social media strategies in marketing, etcetera.

-So you need to learn a few, key momentary skills to land a job, but never let it become your highest priority.
-The rest of your time should be spent on learning eternal skills.
-Or you’ll become replaceable.
+So you need to learn a few but key momentary skills in order to land a job.
+But I will never let it become my highest priority.
+I think the rest of your time should be spent on learning eternal skills.
+Or you’ll become a replaceable slave.

 **Your effort spent learning something should be a function of it’s estimated expiration date.**